securityscience/SecSci-SQLMap/README.md

 - Verified results will appear in **Target** tab → [target_host] → *Issues** pane with detailed output as custom findings.

 - Alternatively, SQLMap can be initiated manually by right clicking an HTTP *Request* or *Response* from **Proxy**, **Repeater**, or **Target** tab.
-  - Right-click a request → choose **Extensions → SecSci SQLMap** to run SecSci SQLMap.
+  - Right-click a request → choose **Extensions → SecSci SQLMap** to run SQLMap.
     ![Context Menu](images/sqlmap-context-menu.png)

     **Console Output**